 "It's totally normal to have discharge, but it's really the abnormal discharge that can be problematic," Cross said.
 "So it's important that women recognize and make the distinction between normal and abnormal discharge.

 "They should be concerned if they're smelling irritating or unusual odors, [experiencing] itching, or it's a different texture, consistency or a different color; that's when you get concerned and that can be a sign of infection," she concluded.

-Luckily, many convenient and affordable ways are available to prevent underwear staining, so you can avoid frequently replacing your underwear and enjoy them for a much longer time.
+Luckily, many convenient and affordable ways are available to prevent underwear bleaching or staining, so you can avoid frequently replacing your underwear and enjoy them for a much longer time.

-One of the best options is to use panty liners.
+One of the best options to prevent underwear bleaching is to use panty liners.
 These are thin yet highly absorbent pads specifically designed to soak up vaginal discharge and prevent staining.

 "If the bleaching bothers you, hopefully you will be reassured knowing it isn't a sign of a health concern, it's normal," Gunter wrote in her blog.